 Why a Cool Room Promotes Sleep

-Consequences of Inappropriate Temperature
+Consequences of an Inappropriate Temperature

 Room Too Hot